 Spray my autograph tree

-Your Clusia is a child of the tropics: you should spray it often - almost daily if your interior is dry! - to deliver a high moisture, indoors.
+Your Clusia is a plant of the tropics!
+Spray it often - almost daily if your interior is dry!

 Water my autograph tree

 The autograph tree should be watered regularly in the first year, until the plant is fully established.
 After that, you can scale back their water, although regular watering will help it grow.